JohnDowson/CropReplant/README.md

 This project is one of my favorite Valheim mod.

-I currently maintain it and compile releases for the community.
+I currently compile releases for the community.

 ## Author